lymereJ/HTCondor-EnergyPlus/README.md

 # HTCondor-EnergyPlus

-Use HTCondor to run *a whole bunch* of EnergyPlus simulations
+Simple Python script that uses HTCondor to run EnergyPlus simulations.

-*Under development*
+Not ready for use.